MicrosoftDocs/win32/desktop-src/automat/guid-locations-in-automation.md

 ---
 title: GUID Locations in Automation
-description: Describes where GUIDs for Automation are located. ms.assetid: '091b7a1d-a13f-43c4-97ef-b58fd537df4b'
+description: Describes where GUIDs for Automation are located. ms.assetid: 091b7a1d-a13f-43c4-97ef-b58fd537df4b ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GUID Locations in Automation

 GUIDs appear in the following locations:

 -   **.reg files** — When an application is created, usually one or more .reg files are created.
 The .reg files contain the GUIDs for the classes that an application exposes.
-These GUIDs are added to the registry when you run Regedit.exe to register the classes, or when you register type information with [**LoadTypeLib**](loadtypelib.md).
+These GUIDs are added to the registry when you run Regedit.exe to register the classes, or when you register type information with [**LoadTypeLib**](/windows/previous-versions/OleAuto/nf-oleauto-loadtypelib?branch=master).

 -   **The system registry** — Contains the GUIDs for classes in multiple locations.
 This is where OLE and applications get information about classes.